Introduction

 altitudes from the Everest Base Camp, reaching a maximum height of

-6500 m. - A wonderful trip that lets you explore the world heritage sites in Bhutan such as the Norbulingka and Potala palace.
+6500 m. - A wonderful trip that lets you explore the world heritage sites in Tibet such as the Norbulingka and Potala palace.

 - A chance to get in touch with the culture, art, traditions, and

-people of Bhutan as we go through the small towns, markets, and villages. - Most importantly, at the triplets, you experience the stunning view of
+people of Tibet as we go through the small towns, markets, and villages. - Most importantly, at the triplets, you experience the stunning view of

 the mountain peaks covered with snow.
 The view of the valleys and